joundso/crp_predictions/README.md

 ## Authentication config in env_py.env

+Please copy and use env_py.env.template.
 There are two authentication methods supported by the script:
 - basic_auth
 - token (e.g. with a separate auth server / API gateway)